-- · All probes of the Universal ProbeLibrary have passed a real-time PCR performance test. - All probes of the Universal ProbeLibrary are analyzed by anion-exchange HPLC and MALDI-MS to ensure purity and quality.
+Primers and probes of Universal ProbeLibrary Reference Gene Assays are analyzed by anion-exchange HPLC and MALDI-MS to ensure purity and quality.
+Each Universal ProbeLibrary Reference Gene Assay has passed a real-time PCR performance test.

 5. Supplementary Information